Probing an emergent $U(1)$ extension of the Standard Model at colliders: boson search through asymmetries

-Furthermore, by combining this with the current LHC limits on the production of new gauge boson, we can find the allowed parameter regions in the $M_{X}-g_{_X}$ plane which can give to the $>2\sigma$, $\geq4\sigma$, and $\geq5\sigma$ confidence levels in probing for the signal of the $X$ gauge boson, showed in Fig. \ref{ALR-constr}.
+Furthermore, by combining this with the current LHC limits on the production of the new gauge boson, we can find the allowed parameter regions in the $M_{X}-R^{-1}/M_{\text{Pl}}$ plane which can give to the $>2\sigma$, $\geq4\sigma$, and $\geq5\sigma$ confidence levels in probing for the signal of the $X$ gauge boson, shown in Fig. \ref{ALR-constr}.

 From this figure, we find that the allowed parameter region of the $>2\sigma$ sensitivity with respect to left-right asymmetry is larger than that of FB asymmetry.
-Also, it includes the relatively significant allowed parameter regions which can achieve a discovery of $\geq5\sigma$ statistical significance.
+Also, it includes the relatively significant allowed parameter regions which can achieve the discovery of $\geq5\sigma$ statistical significance.

-\subsubsection{Mixed left-right-forward-backward asymmetry}
+\subsection{Mixed left-right-forward-backward asymmetry}

 Finally, we study LRFB asymmetry of the process $e^+e^-\rightarrow\mu^+\mu^-$ which is defined by the following quantity

 where